fhareide/vizscript/README.md

 # Viz Script for Visual Studio Code

-> A complete language extension for Viz Script development in Viz Artist
+> A complete language extension for Viz Script development in Visual Studio Code

 ## New Features - Viz Script 0.2.0
 * Validate your code on a Viz Engine